notesofcliff/logsieve/README.md

 Configure the merge strategy in the Settings section.
 All extractors are stored in browser localStorage, keeping your data completely private.

 A sample extractor library (`sample-extractors.json`) is included with common patterns for Apache logs, bracketed formats, user actions, IP addresses, and key-value pairs.

+### Columns (Show / Hide & Reorder)

+LogSieve lets you control which columns appear in the Results table and in what order.
+Open **Search Tools → Columns** to access the controls.

+- **Show / hide:** Use the checkboxes to toggle columns on or off.
+Columns are visible by default.
+- **Reorder:** Drag the ≡ handle next to a column to move it — the Results table updates immediately to follow the new order.
+- **Persistence:** Your column visibility and order are saved in browser storage and persist across sessions.
+- **New fields:** When extractors introduce new fields they are appended to your column order so you can enable and reposition them.
+- **Export behavior:** JSON and CSV exports respect the current column order and include only visible columns.

 ### Summary Statistics